 This Code of Practice is approved by the Student Affairs Committee.
-Last updated: July 2009
+Last updated: June 2010

-This Code sets out the general School practices for all taught diploma programmes.
+This Code sets out general School practices for all taught diploma programmes.
 It sets out basic reciprocal obligations and responsibilities of staff and students.
 It should be read in conjunction with all other School policies, regulations, codes of practice and procedures as set out in the School's on-line Calendar.
 The expectation is that all programmes will meet the standards set out in the paragraphs below.
-This Code serves to inform students of what they may reasonably expect and to inform departments of what they are expected, at a minimum, to provide.
-Each department will provide a detailed statement of its provision under this Code, to be published in departmental handbooks and on departmental websites.
+This Code informs students of what they may reasonably expect and informs departments of what they are expected, at a minimum, to provide.
+Each department will publish a detailed statement of its provision under this Code, in its departmental handbook and on its website.
 These statements will provide a basis for monitoring the academic activity of departments through the Teaching, Learning and Assessment Committee and its internal reviews of teaching.
-The statements will also provide a basis for monitoring the pastoral provision of departments by the Student Affairs Committee.
+The statements will also provide a basis for monitoring departmental pastoral provision by the Student Affairs Committee.